Passion Plays are performed by communities throughout Australia. Here are some of their stories.

 Turramurra Passion Play

-The vision for the play was to tell the story of Easter in a contemporary way, and to grab hold of its meaning without resorting to “historical correctness”.
-Attempting and/or claiming to present an “accurate” account of the events of The Passion – the death and resurrection of Jesus the Nazarene – is going to be futile – critics and audiences alike will spend more time finding the chink in the accuracy of the production, as Mel Gibson has found, than they will engaging with the story.
+The vision for the play was to tell the story of Easter in a contemporary way.
+In order for the audience can grab hold of its meaning without resorting to ‘historical correctness’.
+Attempting and/or claiming to present an ‘accurate’ account of the events of The Passion – the death and resurrection of Jesus the Nazarene – is going to be futile.
+Critics and audiences alike will spend more time finding the chink in the accuracy of the production, as Mel Gibson has found, than they will engaging with the story.

 The main backbone of the script comes from the Gospel of Luke, and is based on the modern paraphrase translation by Eugene Peterson known as “The Message“.
 Peterson’s ultra-contemporary American idiom sometimes jars, but he has adopted a scholarly approach to the task of bring the ancient texts to life in modern language.

 If you want to stage your own Passion Play

 If you belong to a church or community theatre group which would be interested in staging a Passion Play of your own, the team from the Turramurra Passion is keen to assist, with general guidance, sharing our vision and journey, and even possibly sharing the script.

 Contact the Director, Dave Cornford, if you would like to discuss some ideas for further development.